HumanCellAtlas/metadata-schema/docs/structure.md

 ### Motivation

-The primary motivations behind the HCA metadata entity model include:
+The primary motivations for the HCA metadata entity model are to:

-1. Process-based schema for handling transitions between biomaterial and file entities
+1. handle transitions between biomaterial and file entities
-1. Modular schemas to support independent versioning and domain-specific metadata fields
+1. enable independent versioning of schemas representing different entities
-1. Flexible and reusable metadata structure to enable modeling of future experiment types
+1. support modeling of future sample and experiment types easily and without needing to drastically alter the current entity model

 ### Entities